 Renowned Italian designer Giorgio Armani has had the ‘Armani Blue’ associated with his brand since the 1990s.
 He is known to work with neutral colour palettes, and prefers timeless and elegant designs over too much detail.
 The designer has a long history of fascination with blue, making it a staple colour in all his collections.
 His most recent collection, the Fall/Winter 2019 showed an all-blue ensemble in the runway of Milan Fashion Week.

 Blue is the colour of the ocean and the sky, also symbolising distance, divinity, and dreams.
 It has a cool, calming effect that delivers a sense of security and relaxation, but what does the colour blue mean in psychology?

 “The Blue Mind” is a term that was coined by Wallace J. Nichols in his 2014 book: Blue Mind: The Surprising Science That Shows How Being Near, In, On, or Under Water Can Make You Happier, Healthier, More Connected, and Better at What You Do.

-However, just as “seeing red” alludes to the strong emotions, “feeling blue” also represents the extreme calm feelings associated with this color.
+However, just as “seeing red” alludes to the strong emotions, “feeling blue” also represents the extreme calm feelings associated with this colour.
 It can sometimes mean sadness, melancholy, or lack of strong emotion.
-In the eighteenth century, the blaue Blume or blue flower emerged as a central symbol for metaphysical longing.
+In the eighteenth century, the Blaue Blume or blue flower emerged as a central symbol for metaphysical longing.

 Using the colour blue in our artworks